 Worms (helminths), which are larger and consist of many cells and have internal organs

 Protozoa reproduce by cell division and can multiply inside people.
-The protozoa include a wide range of single-cell organisms such as Giardia, which infest the intestine, and malaria, which travel in the blood stream.
+The protozoa include a wide range of single-cell organisms such as Giardia, which infect the intestine, and malaria, which travel in the blood stream.

 Most worms, in contrast, produce eggs or larvae that develop in the environment before they become capable of infecting people.
 Development in the environment may involve another animal (an intermediate host).
 Worms include roundworms, such as hookworms, and flatworms, such as tapeworms and flukes.